The Best Spanish Rice Recipe (Vegetarian)

 - Use salsa instead of tomato sauce, it will have more of a kick, and have the chunks of tomatoes, but go for it!

-- Make it a Main Dish | add frozen green peas, carrots, corn and/or diced green bell pepper or red bell pepper.
+- Make it a Main Dish – add frozen green peas, carrots, corn and/or diced green bell pepper or red bell pepper.
 It would also be delicious with some sweet potato.
+Similar to this Mexican Street Corn Rice Bowls.

-What to serve with easy Spanish Rice?
+What to serve with Spanish Rice

 - Go simple and serve with chips, salsa and guacamole, maybe with a little squeeze of sour cream.